Kaiserslautern: Climate

 Kaiserslautern has a moderate climate with adequate rainfall year-round.
 It is classified as a "Cfb" (Marine West Coast Climate/Oceanic climate) by the Köppen Climate Classification system.
+On 16 September 2020 the temperature reached 38,2 ° and reached the highest temperature since 1901.

-Culture, Tourism, and Sports
+Culture, tourism, and sports

 Modern-day Kaiserslautern is a centre of information and communications technology, home to a well-known university, a technical college and many international research institutes located throughout the city.
 Kaiserslautern is a popular destination for tourists, offering a range of attractions, and sites for tourists to visit.

 Town Hall Kaiserslautern is one of the tallest buildings and is located in the city centre.
 The bar and coffee shop on the top floor provides a panoramic view of the city and surrounding countryside.

 The tallest building in the centre of Kaiserslautern is St. Mary's, a Roman Catholic church, whilst the highest structure in all Kaiserslautern is the television tower in the suburb of Dansenberg, southwest of the city centre.

 Kaiserslautern's large botanical gardens feature a Japanese-style garden.
 Another unusual feature is the Waschmühle (also known as "Wesch"), an enormous 160 m public swimming pool that is the largest in Europe.
 There are several pedestrian-only shopping zones with numerous and varied restaurants and bars located in the city centre surrounding the old city (Altstadt).
 In the Altstadt you will find the "Kaiserbrunnen", a large ornamental fountain with symbols of the city's history such as a sewing machine, as produced by the Pfaff company in the city, a football representing the city's football club and various animals that children can climb.

 Kaiserslautern has a diverse culinary sector, offering visitors the chance to sample dishes from across the world.

 Kaiserslautern is located in one of the largest contiguous forested areas in Central Europe, the Palatinate Forest, which offers numerous hiking trails and lakes to visitors.